sharedstreets/sharedstreets-ref-system/README.md

 Pre-spliting segments into 1km sections also undermines applications that describe locations along segments (e.g curbside parking regulations) or features that span longer sections of road.
 Given the geometry changes may move (or even create or destroy) segment references, precise/stable linear referencing is not possible using OSMLR v1.x.

 SharedStreets addresses this problem by decoupling location referencing and linear reference.
 All streets segments are mapped at intersection to intersection.
-Users with different quality maps should be able to overcome variations in geometry length by using other properties of the reference (segment end points, bearing, and "form of way") to match segements.
+Users with different quality maps should be able to overcome variations in geometry length by using other properties of the reference (segment end points, bearing, and "form of way") to match segments.
 SharedStreets provides a separate linear referencing format to describe points or sections of the segment.

-**2) OSMLR shorthand IDs can't be repoduced without use of specialized softwware.
+**2) OSMLR shorthand IDs can't be reproduced without use of specialized software.
 This undermines OSMLR's value as a universal, non-proprietary standard.**

-The OSMLR 1.x implementation depends on Valhalla routing enginge to generate segment IDs.
+The OSMLR 1.x implementation depends on Valhalla routing engine to generate segment IDs.
 These IDs cannot be generated without deploying the Valhalla system.
 This creates a dependency on a specific piece of software, likely reducing the value of the OSMLR spec by non-Valhalla users.

 SharedStreets addresses this by creating a deterministic, software-independent process for generating shorthand IDs.
 SharedStreets provides open source software as a reference, but the methods can be easily incorporated into other applications to independently generate matching IDs.